cataphracts-dev/eparchia-supply-status/README.md

 ## What it does

+- Reads army configurations from a central Commander Database spreadsheet
-- Reads current supplies and daily consumption from Google Sheets
+- Reads current supplies and daily consumption from each army's Google Sheet
 - Subtracts daily consumption from current supplies
-- Updates the sheet with new supply levels
+- Updates the sheets with new supply levels
 - Sends Discord alerts when supplies are low
 - Runs automatically once per day (configurable - see below)